-The objective of learning is to take the individual from her current state of competencies and capabilities to a higher or more advanced state.
+The objective of learning is to take the individual from her current state of competencies and capabilities to a higher or more advanced state - to create a positive change and impact on the individual and in the organization.

 This transition, like the type that happens when a bank implements a new software, or a company introduces a new operating model represents a change.
-The research done by the Prosci Institute that came up with the ADKAR Model suggests that for change efforts (individual or organizational) to be managed successfully, the five pillars of ADKAR must be satisfied viz:
+The research done by the Prosci Institute that came up with the ADKAR Model (Hiatt, 2006) suggests that for change efforts (individual or organizational) to be managed successfully, the five pillars of ADKAR must be satisfied viz:

-- The individual must be AWARE of the need to Change; - The individual must DESIRE the Change to happen; - The individual must acquire the KNOWLEDGE required to Change; - The individual must have the ABILITY to change; and - There must be sufficient REINFORCEMENT to support the Change.
+- The individual must be AWARE of the Change; - The individual must DESIRE the Change to happen; - The individual must acquire the KNOWLEDGE required to Change; - The individual must have the ABILITY to change; and - There must be sufficient REINFORCEMENT to support the Change.

 It stands to reason therefore that since learning is aimed at changing individuals and organizations, then our approach to traditional training needs to be driven by a tested change management framework.
-It is evident that no matter the approach to training that is taken - self study, elearning, facilitator led workshop, etc, or indeed the instructional design or media used, most of our training does not create learning and perhaps at its best deals with only two aspects of ADKAR's five pillars - KNOWLEDGE and ABILITY, leaving out the others that are critical in actually creating change.
+It is evident that no matter the approach to training that is taken - self study, e-learning, facilitator led workshop, etc, or indeed the instructional design or media used, most of our training does not focus on activities that will ensure that change really happens and perhaps at its best, deals with only two aspects of ADKAR's five pillars - KNOWLEDGE and ABILITY, leaving out the others that are critical in actually creating change.